 At 17 I started on the writing path by reading my poems in bookstores, libraries, bars, and on the radio, and traveling as much as I could on a microscopic budget.
 Later I entered the world of trade magazines as a proofreader and an assistant editor.
 Then I grew a career in book editing, web writing, copy writing, and leadership communications.
 For years I wrote in the voice of the company, or the voice of the boss.
 Sometimes I wondered if I had a voice of my own.

 All that time, I was a seeker of spiritual practices for myself: informally studying Christianity (especially the mystics), elementary Judaism and some Sufi writings, sitting with the Society of Friends and meditating with Zen Buddhists.
 I studied yoga, including a semester of Ayurveda (nature- and nutrition-based healing).
 I was ordained as a nondenominational, interfaith minister in 2002 and officiated at more than a hundred weddings before I wrote The Wedding Officiant's Guide.

+Now my writing style ranges from biography to how-to, to poetry, and the content explores spiritual processes and practices, and the lives of inspiring people.
 My essays and poetry have appeared in Catamaran Literary Reader, Reed Magazine, Caesura, and About Place Journal.